-A Verifier identified potential malpractice when conducting a sample of candidate work as part of quality assurance activities.
+A Verifier identified potential malpractice when reviewing a sample of candidate work as part of the awarding body's quality assurance activities.
 Candidate observations had been fabricated.
 The centre was visited.
 It was concluded that whilst the centre had conducted the candidate observations, they had fabricated the subsequent requested evidence including signatures and dates.